janklab/MlxShake/doc/apiref-md/thing/+janklab/+mlxshake/+internal/+logger/+internal/Dispstr.md

   To customize the display of objects, overload the DISP function.
   Note that DISP does not display empty arrays.

-  See also disp, formattedDisplayText, matlab.mixin.CustomDisplay.
+  See also DISP, matlab.mixin.CustomDisplay, EVALC,

 ```